python/cpython/Doc/library/optparse.rst

    the list of arguments to process (default: ``sys.argv[1:]``)

 ``values``
-   a :class:`optparse.Values` object to store option arguments in (default: a new instance of :class:`Values`) -- if you give an existing object, the option defaults will not be initialized on it
+   an :class:`optparse.Values` object to store option arguments in (default: a new instance of :class:`Values`) -- if you give an existing object, the option defaults will not be initialized on it